Ronald-Munodawafa-QSM/SynchronousCodeReviews/README.md

 address the issues raised in the code review.
 The feedback provided by the reviewer notes whether there are improvements from the last time the student was reviewed.
-Each synchronous code review comes with a new exercise.
+Each synchronous code review comes with a new exercise with an increment in complexity.

 ### Runtime

-10 minutes - Requirements gathering
+10 minutes - Requirements gathering <br>
-25 minutes - Programming
+25 minutes - Programming <br>
-10 minutes - Live feedback
+10 minutes - Live feedback <br>
-24 hours later - Code review report
+24 hours later - Code review report <br>

+## Rules of Engagement

+1. The student may not source the solution anywhere else.
+2. They may use documentation or tools to look up syntax and library calls, but be familiar with how to use them.

 ## Preparation

 ### Student's Preparation

+### Reviewer's Preparation